2000 Buick Regal LS from North America - Comments

 I got to the bottom of the mystery stall, recorded here so future owners can find it.

-After a few stall, the pattern that emerged was that of turn signals triggering the fault, intermittently, and more often when cold.
-A neighbours OBD2 scanner found no faults.
+After a few stalls, the pattern that emerged was that of turn signals triggering the fault, intermittently, and more often when cold.
+A neighbour's OBD2 scanner found no faults.
 Research suggested crank sensors, coils, fuel sensors, MAF sensors, body control modules etc. Research also suggested some owners spending much money chasing problems around the system.
 However after much googling, the consensus appeared to build around ignition switch issues. (note - NOT the ignition LOCK where the key goes in, but an electrical component that turns in concert with the lock).

-It turns out that ignition switch internals are apt to carbon up over time due under normal usage, aided and abetted by temperature changes, humidity and all the other fun things cars have to tolerate.
+It turns out that ignition switch internals are apt to carbon up over time under normal usage, aided and abetted by temperature changes, humidity and all the other fun things cars have to tolerate.

 Over time, this buildup causes unclean connections and arcing.
 The arcing causes a spike that trips out the cars computer causing a stall.